Kumamoto Volters

-Kumamoto Volters (熊本ヴォルターズ, Kumamoto Vorutāzu) is a Japanese professional basketball team in Kumamoto, Kumamoto.
-The team competes in the B.League.
+The Kumamoto Volters (熊本ヴォルターズ, Kumamoto Vorutāzu) is a Japanese professional basketball team in Kumamoto.
+The team competes in the B.League One, the second division of the B.League, as a member of the Southern Conference.
 The team name 'Kumamoto Volters' is a coined term combining 'VOLCANO' and 'WATER'.
 'VOLCANO' refers to Mount Aso, one of the world’s leading caldera volcanoes, while 'WATER' refers to the abundant underground water, represented by Sirakawa Spring, a representative source of underground water, produced by Mount Aso.
 Both elements are positioned as symbols representing Kumamoto.

 Kumamoto Volters have experienced one district championship in the B.League's second division and have advanced to the promotion playoffs to the first division six times.

 The B.League helds 60 games per season, and during the 2024 - 25 season, the Kumamoto Volters drew a total attendance of 101,758, with an average of 3,392 spectators per games.

 History

 Prior to the Club’s Establishment

 Satosi Yunoue, who had been a junior high school teacher, was so impressed by the local enthusiasm for the NBA when he went to the United States to study educational techniques that he developed a strong desire to establish a professional basketball team in his hometown of Kumamoto.
 Yunoue resigned from teaching, and in 2009, an NPO was founded as a preparatory step toward establishing the club.

 In September 2012, when the Yunoue's organization was approved to join the newly established domestic league, the National Basketball League(NBL), set to launch the following year in Japan, Yunoue founded Kumamoto Basketball Co., Ltd. as club's parent organization.
 The team was named 'Kumamoto Volters' throuth a public name contest.